phreeza/manuscript_axon_potentials/doc/manuscript.md

 Instruments Co., Novato, CA, USA) during continuous presentation of a white-noise burst stimulus until visual inspection of the waveform showed that NL was at the center of the array.
-A grounded silver chloride pellet, placed under the animal's skin around the incision, served as the reference electrode.
+A grounded silver chloride pellet, placed under the animal's skin around the incision, served as the animal ground electrode.
 Electrode signals were amplified by a headstage (HS36, Neuralynx Inc., Tucson, AZ, USA).
 An adapter (ADPT-HS36-N2T-32A, Neuralynx Inc.) was used between the electrode and the headstage.
 A further adapter (ADPT-HS-36-ERP-27, Neuralynx